-- One in response to a brief set by the exam board there are 4 to choose from each year. - One free composition any style you want to write in linked to the Areas of Study below. e.g you could write a pop song, this is linked to Area of Study 4 popular music.
+- One in response to a brief set by the exam board there are 4 to choose from each year.
+This year, 1 - one of the briefs was to write a theme for a new film about King Arthur. - One free composition any style you want to write in linked to the Areas of Study below, eg you could write a pop song, this is linked to Area of Study 4 popular music.